charlottedevs/developer-survival-kit/PULL-REQUESTS.md

 1. @mention anyone who you specifically want to review/comment on a section
 1. Make sure you have left good comments in the PR explaining the changes
 1. Make sure there are no Merge Conflicts; address them immediately if they are present
-1. Add inline comments in the PR for anything you feel might warrant explanation
+1. Add preemptive explanations to areas of the code you feel might raise questions from reviewers, particularly if you had to make hard decisions, use a non-standard solution or break convention.
 1. Expect feedback / changes to come; be open to and receptive of the feedback
 1. Immediately review your own PR as if you were the reviewer.
 Use the checklist below to check your own work before you ask for peer review.